17. Packages

-Packages are simply a set of Resource Files used by Sublime Text, gathered into a single directory named after the Package.
+Packages are simply a set of Resource Files used by Sublime Text, gathered into a single directory.
+That directory’s name defines the Package’s name.

 A Package Resource is simply a Resource File that is part of a Package and therefore in a Package directory.